Daniel-Peace/senior_project/README.md

 publish_reports method on finalized_casualty which creates reports for each affliction type and publishes them to their respective topics.

-During the finalzation process this program checks the settings of each model to detemine which model predicts which afflictions.
+During the finalization process this program checks the settings of each model to determine which model predicts which afflictions.

 For all alertness affliction types there is currently only one model for each type.
-This program therefore assigns those models predictions directly to the final report rather than using a voting system of anykind.
+This program therefore assigns those models predictions directly to the final report rather than using a voting system of any kind.

 For affliction categories using a voting system, or a weighted average, the weights are pulled from `model_configs.json`

-If any of the afflication categories fails to find a model that made a prediction for said category, the model assigns whichever value would be considered "normal" by default.
+If any of the affliction categories fails to find a model that made a prediction for said category, the model assigns whichever value would be considered "normal" by default.
 For both heart rate and respiratory rate, these values can be modified using the `DEFAULT_HR` and `DEFAULT_RR` constants.

-The timout timers length can be adjusted using the `PREDICTION_TIMEOUT` and `APRILTAG_TIMEOUT` constants.
+The timeout timers length can be adjusted using the `PREDICTION_TIMEOUT` and `APRILTAG_TIMEOUT` constants.

 In the event that an AprilTag is not received, it will assign -1 to the report and leave it to `send_report.py` to handle.

+ROS topic subscriptions:
+- `/prediction_scanning_timer_state`
+- `/apriltag_scanning_timer_state`
+- `/assigned_apriltag`
+- `/model_predictions`

+ROS topics for publishing
+- `/final_report`
+- `/model_prediction_statuses`
+- `/loop_state`

 ### casualty.py
-This class provides members for storing all data partaining to a casualty.
+This class provides members for storing all data pertaining to a casualty.
 It also provides several methods for working on an instance of this class.
 You can change which system and team name is used with the reports by changing the constants `TEAM_NAME` and `SYSTEM` at the top of the program.

+ROS topics for publishing
+- `/critical_report`
+- `/vitals_report`
+- `/injury_report`

 ### assign_apriltag.py
-This program tracks which AprilTag is clostest to camera and publishes the tag to `/assigned_apriltag` once the AprilTag timer has started.
+This program tracks which AprilTag is closest to camera and publishes the tag to `/assigned_apriltag` once the AprilTag timer has started.
 Once the timer finishes, it stops publishing the Apriltag and resets the program for the next apriltag scan.
 If the timer is canceled, it will also reset the program.
 This program subscribes to `/tag_detections` which is provided by

+ROS topic subscriptions:
+- `/tag_detections`
+- `/apriltag_scanning_timer_state`

+ROS topics for publishing
+- `/assigned_apriltag`